Bee Buzz Box August 2024 Mite Bee Part VA –The Varroa Suggestion Box: Setting the Scene

 I know of one beekeeper in southern Greece whose only Varroa control measure has been to resort to the occasional dusting of brood frames with icing sugar.
 I like to conjecture that this beekeeper, famed for keeping bees as naturally as possible, may be running the local bee Apis mellifera cecropia and that bee may have acquired some natural immunity to the mite.
 Sceptical of the efficacy of such cursory treatment, I was surprised to discover that it actually works quite well.
 The clear proviso is that hives get this ‘feather dusting treatment’ every few weeks.xiv Randy Oliver tried it, finally got it work, and then abandoned it: it was too much work and was really only a stop gap measure.

 But no sensible beekeepers will ever hang out for the thirty or more years for mite tolerance to just kick in.
-Let’s look deeper into The Varroa suggestion box.
+Let’s delve deeper into The Varroa suggestion box.

 Overenthusiastic beekeepers were, and still are, a major hazard for bees.
 Whatever the causes of their bees’ misfortunes, however, beekeepers used Acarapis woodi after it was discovered as the scapegoat, and so it inherited the aura of the myth of the IoW disease.
 The significance of the myth is that lack of sufficient knowledge allowed it to develop and dominate thought, and so to cause much misdirected apprehension and wasted effort.